Abby Boreen: College

-Boreen played varsity ice hockey for five seasons with the Minnesota Golden Gophers women's ice hockey program in the Western Collegiate Hockey Association (WCHA) conference of the NCAA Division I. She ended her career with the seventh most games played in program history (166 games).
-Boreen was named to an All-WCHA team on two occasions – to the All-WCHA Second Team for the 2021–22 season, and to the All-WCHA Third Team for the 2022–23 season.
-Her academic achievements also earned recognition, as Boreen was named to the Academic All-Big Ten team in three seasons (from 2019–2020 to 2021–2022), to the WCHA All-Academic Team in three seasons (from 2020–2021 to 2022–2023), and as a WCHA Scholar-Athlete for the 2020–2021 season.
-Her status as WCHA All-Academic in her fifth year was earned while Boreen was enrolled in pharmacy school as a graduate student.
+Boreen was named one of four captains alongside fifth-year skaters Taylor Heise, Grace Ostertag, and Grace Zumwinkle.
+She set a career high in shots for the season with 146, registering at least one shot in every game of the season.She was named to the All-WCHA Third Team for the 2022–23 season.
+She ended her career with the seventh most games played in program history (166 games).

+Her academic achievements also earned recognition; she was named to the Academic All-Big Ten team in three seasons (2020, 2021, and 2022), to the WCHA All-Academic Team in three seasons (2021, 2022, and 2023), and as a WCHA Scholar-Athlete for the 2021 season.
+Her status as WCHA All-Academic in her fifth year was earned while she was enrolled in pharmacy school as a graduate student.